SiWolf/SCORE/README.md

 Q: I can't edit the config file and I can't use Sequanix, is there another way of setting parameters?

 Yes, it is possible to either edit the Snakefile itself (not recommended) or using the command "snakemake -s "SCORE.snk" --config {parameter}={value}" to set a specified {parameter} to a {value}.

+Q: Snakemake is unable to activate the included environments - what can I do?

+This is a know issue and as of August 2019 this has not been resolved from the Snakemake developers.
+Following the advice mentioned [here]https://bitbucket.org/snakemake/snakemake/issues/1115/cannot-activate-conda-enironment-using), please install Conda version 4.5.13 to ensure compability with Snakemake.

 Q: How do I cite SCORE?